 Remember to update your ads and create new ads on a regular basis.

-In addition to helping you maintain low frequency scores, this technique is optimal for effective management of Facebook ads.
+In addition to helping you maintain low-frequency scores, this technique is optimal for the effective management of Facebook ads.

 In fact, no matter how good your advertising campaign is, its impact is likely to diminish over time.